 Pregnancy and labour take their toll on the female body and there isn’t time to recover as you are thrown into motherhood.
 Caring for a baby is exhausting and time consuming so it is easy to find that taking care of yourself slips down your list of priorities.

 So what does a postnatal massage involve; when you can you have one; and how does it help to heal you?

 With a few exceptions, you can have a postnatal massage pretty much straight after you have given birth, assuming there are no complications.
 If your birth has been fairly straightforward, then you can book yourself a massage from the first week after birth.
-If you are at all unsure, please contact me to discuss when to have it.
+If you are at all unsure, please contact us to discuss when to have it.

 If you have had a more complicated birth, or had a caesarean-section, then please wait until your six- or eight-week check, depending on when your GP surgery checks on you.
 If you don’t want to wait until then, I would recommend that you go and see a women’s health physiotherapist who will be able to give you more information on how you are doing.